Camp's Federal Tax ID number?

 If I am arriving at the Jackson airport or the small airport in Magee, can someone from camp meet me?

 Yes.
 We need to know your travel plans in advance so we can arrange for a driver.
 In an ideal world, it would be best for you to arrange your flights to arrive mid-afternoon on Sunday and depart between 10 a.m. and noon on the day of your departure.
-Camp provides the vehicle but it is customary to tip the driver about $20 per person per trip.
+Pick up fees for the Jackson Airport are $50 per person, per trip.
+Pick up fees at the Magee Airport or Hazlehurst train station are $25 per person, per trip.

 I have a question that hasn't been answered here.
 How can I contact you?